Best Tips for Abdominoplasty Scar Fading & Care

 Patients frequently express concerns regarding how noticeable their scars will be following an abdominoplasty.
 Scar visibility is a frequent concern among those considering the procedure.
 Discussing common concerns can ease worries and provide clarity on what to expect.

-Lumpiness and Color Changes
+Lumpiness and Colour Changes

 In the initial post-surgery phase, abdominoplasty scars can appear red, swollen, and raised due to inflammation and healing processes.
 This is a typical part of the healing process.
 In the early healing period (1-3 months), scars may feel lumpier as collagen builds up, reflecting the body’s natural healing response.